Alfred Hassner: Awards

-Hassner is the recipient of several awards and honors: von Humboldt Fellow; Lady Davis Fellow; Nat.
-Cancer Inst.
-Senior Fellow; Killam Award; Fulbright Fellow; Meyerhoff Fellow; Fellow Royal Society of Chemistry; Israel Chemical Society Prize of Excellence.
+Hassner was the recipient of several awards and honors: von Humboldt Fellow; Lady Davis Fellow; National Cancer Institute Senior Fellow; Killam Award; Fulbright Fellow; Meyerhoff Fellow; Fellow Royal Society of Chemistry; Israel Chemical Society Prize of Excellence.
 Hassner served on the editorial board of J. Org.
 Chem.; Org.
 Prep.
 Proced.
 International; Heterocyclic Commun.; Trends in Org.
 Chem. and was elected president of the Israel Chemical Society.

 Publications

 Hassner is the author of 320 scientific publications; he was the editor of the scientific series: Advances in Asymmetric Synthesis (JAI press); Small Ring Heterocycles (Wiley); Topics in Heterocyclic Chemistry (Springer).